 Figure 6.2D.2-1: Analytics Accuracy Information Subscribe

-1. The NWDAF service consumer selects the appropriated NWDAF with AnLF according to clause 5.2 and subscribes, modifies, or cancels subscription for analytics accuracy information by invoking the Nnwdaf_AnalyticsSubscription_Subscribe service operation.
+1. The NWDAF service consumer selects the appropriated NWDAF containing AnLF according to clause 5.2 and subscribes or modifies the subscription for analytics accuracy information by invoking the Nnwdaf_AnalyticsSubscription_Subscribe service operation.
 The parameters that can be included in the subscription to trigger the accuracy information checking and provisioning are listed in clause 6.1.3.

 If the subscription is not the initial subscription request, it may include Analytics feedback information as described in clause 6.1.1.

-2. When a subscription request is received, the NWDAF containing AnLF verifies the parameters of the Analytics Accuracy Request information.
+2. When a subscription request is received, the NWDAF containing AnLF verifies the parameters of the Analytics Accuracy Request information received from the NWDAF service consumer in step 1.

-The NWDAF containing AnLF starts the analytics accuracy monitoring and generation of the analytics accuracy information related to the analytics ID indicated in the subscription and according to the parameters defined in Analytics Accuracy Request Information in clause 6.1.3.
-The NWDAF containing AnLF is to compute analytics accuracy information according to the definitions in clause 6.2D.1.
-If the NWDAF containing AnLF does not have enough necessary data, it will perform step 3b to collect ground truth before computing analytics accuracy information.
+The NWDAF containing AnLF starts the analytics accuracy monitoring and generation of the analytics accuracy information related to the analytics ID indicated in the subscription according to the parameters defined in Analytics Accuracy Request Information in clause 6.1.3.
+The NWDAF containing AnLF is to compute analytics accuracy information according to the methods in clause 6.2D.1.
+If the NWDAF containing AnLF does not have enough necessary data, it will perform step 3b to collect ground truth data before computing analytics accuracy information.